opencog/link-grammar/README.md

 Some working notes.

 Easy to fix: provide a more uniform API to the constituent tree. i.e provide word index.
-Also .. provide a clear word API, showing word extent, suffix, etc.
+Also, provide a better word API, showing word extent, subscript, etc.

-Capitalized first words:
+###Capitalized first words:
 There are subtle technical issues for handling capitalized first words.
 This needs to be fixed.
 In addition, for now these words are shown uncapitalized in the result linkages.
 This can be fixed.